- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

 - Pet Therapy

 FDA-approved medications are the next treatment option when non-medication approaches are insufficient towards correcting mood symptoms.
 Medications used to treat mood and behavior symptoms are often used in an off-label fashion and include antidepressants, anxiolytics, and antipsychotic medications.
-All of these have side effects and a possibility of drug interactions, making it critical to carefully evaluate the risks and benefits of starting a treatment protocol to mitigate such symptoms.
+All of these have side effects and a possibility of drug interactions, thus it is critical to carefully evaluate the risks and benefits of starting a treatment protocol to reduce the likelihood of such symptoms.

 Medications take time to work

 Medications used for dementia treatment work within the brain to help alleviate cognitive symptoms.
-Elderly patients are more sensitive to medications and changes in medication regimens.
-Doctors tend to slowly work up to a drug’s full dosage so they can monitor any negative side effects.
+Older adults can be more sensitive to medications and changes in medication regimens.
+Doctors tend to slowly work up to a drug’s full dosage so they can monitor any potential negative side effects.

-It is therefore important to never stop medications simply because “they do not seem to be working”.
-This not only disrupts proper treatment but can be dangerous.
+It is therefore important not to stop medications simply because “they do not seem to be working”.
+This can disrupt the proper course of treatment.
 Always discuss concerns or observed side effects with your loved one’s doctor.
-It is important to follow the doctor’s instructions and never adjust or stop treatment for your loved one.
+It is important to follow the doctor’s instructions and never adjust or stop treatment for your loved one’s treatment without consulting a medical professional.

 Inside Look: Anna’s Patience